Kvikku/IntuneAssignments/README.md

 # About the author

 I am a system administrator working primarly with Microsoft 365 services, such as Microsoft Intune and Microsoft 365 Defender.
+I have a bachelor's degree within system and network administration, and several infrastructure related IT certifications.

-I am entirely self taught with no formal education within software development.
+When it comes to the art of software development I am entirely self taught with no formal education.
 As such, the experienced developers among you will probably discover ineffecient, subpar and non optimized code.
-Feel free to provide constructive criticism and feedback.
+If that is the case, feel free to provide constructive criticism and feedback.
+I am always interested in learning more!

 # How to use